eddie-an/Bull-Market-Outfitters/README.md

     - `npm start`

 *Note that the running the front end in development might have issues as environment variables need to be configured.

+## TODO:
+- Implement updateProduct funtion in Success.js.
+- Change `const params = new URLSearchParams(window.location.search);` to use useParams instead.
+(Also in success.js)